 California High-Speed Rail

-By building the California High-Speed Rail System, enhancing Amtrak California, and expanding Rapid Transit, the Golden State will join the Northeast Corridor in America’s war against excessive regional flights, highway congestion, smog & greenhouse gas emissions.
-Infrastructure milestones are coming each year from 2025 onwards. — Thomas Dorsey, HSR Advocate
+By building the California High-Speed Rail System, enhancing routes shared by Amtrak California & Commuter Rail, and expanding Metro Rail & Bus Rapid Transit systems, the Golden State will join the Northeast Corridor in America’s war against excessive regional flights, highway congestion, smog & greenhouse gas emissions from polluting vehicles.
+Those electric-powered Passenger Transportation infrastructure milestones are coming each year. — Thomas Dorsey, HSR Advocate

 California HSR trains at the station